bitwarden/passwordless-docs/src/guide/self-hosting/configuration.md

 Reference: [Configuration in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0)

 What is important is to configure ‘Mail.From' as shown below.
 This is required to have a fallback e-mail address to send e-mails from.
-On the 'Mail**Providers’ is an array, which is an ordered list of e-mail providers that we will attempt to execute in order if they fail.
+On the 'Mail.Providers’ is an array, which is an ordered list of e-mail providers that we will attempt to execute in order if they fail.
 To configure an e-mail provider, see the sub sections below.

 ```json
 "Mail": {